bmeadows/Theory-of-explanations/README.md

 # Requirements

-Runs on SWI-Prolog version 7.4.0 or greater.
+Runs on SWI-Prolog version 7.4.0 or greater in a Windows OS.
+Not tested with other operating systems.

 # Installation